Mauritania Wedding Traditions

 Traditional wife responsibilities:

-Modern educated couples (35% in cities) adopt dual-income models with shared domestic responsibilities, though 65% maintain some traditional role divisions.
-Career women often employ household help at $100-300 monthly to balance professional and domestic expectations.
+Modern educated couples in cities increasingly adopt dual-income models with shared domestic responsibilities, though many maintain some traditional role divisions.
+Career women often employ household help to balance professional and domestic expectations.

 Regional Variations

 Moorish wedding traditions represent the dominant matrimonial customs in Mauritania, emphasizing Islamic practices combined with Bedouin heritage including the distinctive black bridal attire and elaborate week-long celebrations.
-Moorish weddings average $10,000-30,000 in total costs and maintain the strongest adherence to historical customs.
+Moorish weddings maintain the strongest adherence to historical customs.

 Distinctive Moorish features: